Dr-Groot/FaceID_Swift/README.md

 We have assumed that owner of the device is cat and it will unlock when it will get atleat 95% confident that the user is a cat.

-> To know more about CoreML and CreateML:
+> I request you to first check CoreML and CreateML for better understaning:
 [CoreML - Object Detection](https://github.com/Dr-Groot/ObjectDetection_CoreML-Swift) || [CoreML - CreateML](https://github.com/Dr-Groot/CreateML_CoreML-Swift)

 Now let's jump back to our project, when you will open the app it will appear like this: